Telecoms in Canada

 Goodmans LLP stands out for its expertise in telecoms, broadcasting and internet regulation, acting for both domestic and foreign media companies.
 The team has noted expertise in emerging issues, including the internet of things, cloud-based media services, next-generation satellite services and direct-to-consumer streaming and broadcasting.
 Contacts in Toronto include Michael Koch, who advises on competition and federal regulatory matters, and Monique McAlister, recommended for her work in broadcasting and digital media.

 Turner Broadcasting System Inc.

-- Represented multiple clients in making submissions to the legislative review panel and advising on the potential implications of the review on foreign over-the-top services in Canada.
+- Represented multiple clients in making submissions to the communications legislative review panel or advising on the potential implications of the review on foreign over-the-top services in Canada.

-- Advised Inmarsat on its compliance with the Canadian telecommunications and radio communication regulatory regimes.
+- Advised Inmarsat, a global player in the satellite communications space, on its compliance with the Canadian telecoms and radio communication regulatory regimes.

 - Advised SES, the largest global satellite communications player in the world, on its Canadian operations and its strategic approach in addressing the upcoming reallocation and clearing of C-band spectrum to support the deployment of 5G services in Canada.